brickcap/openresty_examples/book.md

 Remember the nginx `location` directive?

-What `location` does is: It defines endpoints for clients to make requests to.
+No?
+A quick recap:- It defines endpoints for clients to make requests to.
 For instance a `location /hello` tells the client that if you make a request to `/hello` I will give you back the results of code excuted inside the `location` directive.
 And important point to note here is that any request made by the client to this `location` endpoint is